MysteryPancake/Rule-Book/README.md

 ## GitHub
 * Editing code on the site must be avoided, except for this guide.
 * All repository titles must have capital letters at the start of each word.
-* All repository titles must have `-` in place of spaces.
+* All repository titles must have `-` instead of spaces.
 * All repositories intended for personal use must have an `MIT License` with `MysteryPancake` as the legal name.
 Otherwise, no license must be included.
 * All repository descriptions must be as short as possible.
-* All repository descriptions must not include a `.`.
+* All repository descriptions must not include a full stop.
 * Small pieces of code must be added to the Fun repository.
 * Images must be hosted on the repository, not an external site.